orb-community/orb-website/docs/docs.md

 ### Create an Agent Group

-Agents are organized into groups based on key-value tag matching.
+Agents are organized into agent groups based on key-value tag matching.

 1. Navigate to **Fleet Management** > **Agent Groups**, and then click **New Agent Group**.
 ![](./img/new_agent_group.png)